pimutils/khal/doc/source/configure.rst

 Location of configuration file
 ------------------------------
-:command:`khal` is looking for a configuration file named *khal.conf* in the following places: in :file:`$XDG_CONFIG_HOME/khal/` (on most systems this is :file:`~/.config/khal/` by default), :file:`~/.khal/` and in the current directory.
+:command:`khal` is looking for configuration files in the following places and
+order: :file:`$XDG_CONFIG_HOME/khal/config` (on most systems this is :file:`~/.config/khal/config`), :file:`~/.khal/khal.conf` and a file called :file:`khal.conf` in the current directory.
 Alternatively you can specify which configuration file to use with :option:`-c path/to/config` at runtime.

 .. include:: configspec.rst